OliverJAsh/redux-observable-dynamic-list/article.md

 I believe our use cases are simple and common.
 By providing examples of the challenges we're facing, my hope is that either someone can point us to an existing idiomatic solution, or by sharing our ideas we can begin to establish an idiomatic solution.

-The examples used in this article can be found in full length [on GitHub](https://github.com/OliverJAsh/redux-observable-dynamic-list).

 ## Setting the scene

 Consider an application that displays a list of counters (counting upwards every 1 second), with a button to add a new counter (triggering the `AddCounter` action) or remove an existing one (triggering the `RemoveCounter` action).